watchduck/discrete_helpers/discretehelpers/boolf/metributes/_ec_reps/README.md

 There are different approaches to find a unique representative for each:

-* _sharp_ is fast, but works only for sharp Boolean functions (whose dense truth tables have odd weight).
+* _male_ is fast, but works only for male Boolean functions (whose roots have odd weight).
 * _min_ is the smallest Zhegalkin index.
 This is currently the most promising approach.

 ## TL;DR